oroinc/documentation/user/back-office/system/configuration/system/integrations/microsoft-settings/microsoft-365-integrations.rst

 2. Make sure that the :ref:`Azure Active Directory Application Settings <user-guide-integrations-azure-oauth>` are filled.

-3. In the **Microsoft 365 Integrations** section, select the related check boxes to enable email, calendar, and tasks synchronization with Microsoft 365.
+3. In the **Microsoft 365 Integrations** section, select the related checkboxes to enable email, calendar, and tasks synchronization with Microsoft 365.

 4. In the **Synchronization Settings** section, determine how often the data synchronization should be performed.
 The interval is set in minutes.